2. Understanding Topology

 Geodesic Calculations with the Vincenty Equations

-As we know from our discussion on the 3(4) epochs of geodesy, the question of distance along the surface of the earth is not so simple!
-To illustrate the problem, the equirectangular measurement of this border is out by 0.84km, whereas using a local projection (Lambert Conic) put us out by 110km (because the USA is very big) and the global mercator projection puts us out by a whopping 399km!!!
+As we know from our discussion on the 3(/4) epochs of geodesy, the question of distance along the surface of the earth is not so simple!
+To illustrate the scale of the problem, measuring this border using a Spherical distance gives us an error of about 1 km (which doesn’t sound too bad, but is a pretty big gap in a wall…), a local projection (Lambert Conic) gives us an error of about 110 km (because the USA is very big) and the global mercator projection puts us out by about 400 km!!!

 Add the below two snippets to your code in the right place (remember that imports should be collected right at the top!).